ScaledMarkets/dabl/langref/README.md

 * [Task Declarations](task_decl.md)
 * [Translation Declarations](translation_decl.md)

-The ordering of these constructs is immaterial.
-However, there can be only one namespace declaration.
+The namespace declaration must appear first, but aside from that the ordering of these constructs is immaterial.
+There can be only one namespace declaration.

 ## Comments